MPDzDev/Calendar-Ado/README.md

 3. Drags on calendar to create a shell block.
 4. System suggests work items; user confirms or drags a task manually.
 5. User can click a task to auto-link it to selected time block.
-6. Notes can be added per block.
+6. Notes appear as draggable comment pills that can be dropped into work blocks.

 ### 4.2 Review & Submit